Microsoft Querying Data with Transact-SQL 70-761 Exam Questions

 Answer : B

-You run the following Transact-SQL statement:
+You have a database named MyDb.
+You run the following Transact-SQL statements:

 Which Transact-SQL statement should you run?